benko/ocp4-lab-deployment/README.md

 The idea is your laptop is an external client to the airgapped system, so it needs a VPN connection to access the resources - a nice real-life scenario.

-See the service provisioning playbook for more on configuration; bottom line, you will need to add the bridged iface manually after installation.
+See the section below and the service provisioning playbook for more on configuration; bottom line, you will need to add the bridged iface manually after installation.

 ### Playtime Configuration Variables

 There are some interesting variables that can override default behaviour of some of the playbooks.
 Here's a non-exhaustive list:

+ - ``x509_validity_until``

+    We create a certificate authority as part of the installation.
+This variable must contain an absolute date in format ``YYYYMMDDhhmmssZ``.

+    The reason validity is an absolute date is because with a relative date, all cert-related operations become non-idempotent.

+    > NOTE: All generated certificates will use this expiration date.

  - ``force_hd_image_recreate=yes``